germansanz93/germansanz93/README.md

 - 👨‍💻 Some of my projects are available at [https://germansanz93.github.io/portfolio/](https://germansanz93.github.io/portfolio/)

-- 📫 If you want contact with me, you can send me a twitter DM in Linkedin
+- 📫 If you want contact with me, you can send me a DM in [Linkedin](https://www.linkedin.com/in/germansanz93/)

 - 📄 Know about my experiences [https://germansanz93.github.io/portfolio/cv.html](https://germansanz93.github.io/portfolio/cv.html)